Staines railway station: Connections

-Steam Train Excursions

-Steam trains often visit the station for summer visits to the West Country and Bath.

-Bus Connections

-The 950 Thorpe Park Express bus link runs between the front of the station and the nearby Thorpe Park theme park.

-London Buses route 117 and 290 have stops 50m north of the station.
-Other buses operate from the bus station accessed via a broad archway and surface car park from the path to the town centre.
+London Buses routes 117 and 290, White Bus route 438, Carlone route X442 and Sullivan Buses routes 950 to Thorpe Park and 951 serve the station.

 Accidents and incidents

 On 9 August 1957, a light engine (a 700 class 0-6-0) was being moved from the up loop across the up main to the down main, and the signals were correctly set for this movement – amongst other things, this meant that the starting signal for the up platform was at danger.
 Despite this, an electric train bound for Waterloo set off from the platform, travelled 215 yards and collided almost head-on with the light engine, which overturned injuring both of its crew – the driver's leg was broken.
 The leading coach of the electric train was severely damaged; the motorman and twelve of the seventy passengers sustained minor injuries.